-We’ve all heard that the attack of Pearl Harbour was the world changing event which brought America into the Second World War, but is there anything else you need to know about it?
+We’ve all heard that the attack of Pearl Harbor was the world changing event which brought America into the Second World War, but is there anything else you need to know about it?
 It’s about time you found out!

 The Pacific War actually started 2 hours earlier when Japanese forces attacked Northern Malaya.